<function>

 foo(x::T) where {T <: Any} = 2 # slightly less confusing notation

 Function arguments can also be type-annotated.
-The examples below illustrate this by restricting the function to accept integer inputs exclusively.
+This is illustrated below, where functions are restricted to integer inputs exclusively.

 function foo1(x::Int64, y::Int64)